morio/thesecret/README.md

 # Hi and welcome to The Secret game.

 ## Purpose:
-To help a group of people test their ideas against each other, fostering competition.
-Then switching to cooperative mode to find the best solution.
+To help a group of people test their ideas against each other, which fosters competition.
+Then switching to cooperative mode to find the most usable solution.
 The last move is to name what you've decided.

 ## Reason:
-I am bipolar I and loud and proud about it.
+I am bipolar and I am loud and proud about it.
 It lets me focus intensely on a problem.
-I can, if I wanted literally work myself to death.
-I invented this game to tell my truths to a group of friends.
-I saw a larger use of the game, so I am releasing to the world under the creative commons licensing system.
+I can, if I wanted to, literally work myself to death.
+I invented this game to tell my truths to a group of friends, but the truth came out sooner than anticipated.
+I saw a larger use for this game, so I am releasing to the world under the creative commons licensing system.
 As this is a code repo site it also GPLed.
 Finally, copyleft is an old internet joke among the educated internet crew.

 ## The Rules:
 ### Begin: